Top 10 Anti-Inflammatory Foods for High Blood Pressure

 Research published in the Chinese Medical Journal suggests that low-grade inflammation is a primary force behind the development and progression of hypertension, also known as chronic high blood pressure.
 Inflammation stemming from certain diet and lifestyle habits, like smoking and eating too much added sugar, creates a "pro-inflammatory environment" that allows inflammation to not only stick around but also increase, leading to increased oxidative damage and stiffness in blood vessels, which, if persistent over time, can lead to hypertension.

 The recipe pictured above: Creamy Blueberry-Pecan Oatmeal

 This means that one of the best approaches to managing blood pressure both short- and long-term is to focus on foods naturally low in sodium that also reduce inflammation.
 Here are some of those top low-sodium, anti-inflammatory foods to help manage blood pressure.

 Tomatoes' red hue comes from lycopene, a phytochemical that can help reduce blood pressure by scavenging free radicals says research published in the journal Frontiers in Pharmacology.
 This action works to minimize oxidative damage and reduce inflammation, potentially decreasing systolic blood pressure—the top number in a blood pressure reading that measures the pressure in your blood vessels when your heart beats.

 Lycopene in tomatoes is utilized best when the tomatoes have been cooked, so lower-sodium tomato pastes, roasted diced tomatoes, and tomato sauces are top sources.
 Other sources are watermelon, pink grapefruit, apricots, and papaya, which all get their pinkish-orange color from lycopene.

 2. Sweet Potatoes

 For a healthy dose of potassium, skip the banana and choose a sweet potato instead.
 Loading up on potassium-rich foods, while decreasing sodium, is a key part of the DASH diet for hypertension.
-Aside from being at the top for potassium content, sweet potatoes are also excellent sources of the antioxidants vitamin C and beta carotene, which both help to minimize free radicals and inflammation.
+In addition to being at the top for potassium content, sweet potatoes are also excellent sources of the antioxidants vitamin C and beta carotene, which both help to minimize free radicals and inflammation.